okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 <ApiLifecycle access="ea" />

-Authenticates a user for signing into the specified application.
+Authenticates a user for signing in to the specified application

-Note:
+**Notes:**

 * Only WS-Federation, SAML based apps are supported.
 * Pass the application instance ID of the app as ["audience"](#request-parameters-for-primary-authentication) along with the user credentials.

-> Okta Sign-on Policy and the related App Sign-on Policy will be evaluated after successful primary authentication.
+> **Note:** Okta Sign-on Policy and the related App Sign-on Policy are evaluated after successful primary authentication.

 ##### Request Example for IDP initiated Step-up Authentication